Dusty-Gannon/Dusty-Gannon.github.io/_pages/research.md

 The COVID-19 pandemic interrupted daily activities across the globe, including data collection (oh no!).
 In data-driven time series models, such as classical autoregressive models, missing data may be problematic because observations are both response and predictor.
 For example, assume observation $$Y_t$$ is missing (denoting the missing data with capital letters and observed with lower-case) in a dataset to which we want to fit an AR(1) model.
 Ignoring the missing observation is problematic because we may violate the assumption of equal spacing between time points.
 Specifically, we wouldn't want to fit the model $$y_{t+1} = \mu + \phi y_{t - 1} + \epsilon_{t + 1}$$ when really our model is $$y_{t + 1} = \mu + \phi Y_{t} + \epsilon_{t + 1}$$.
 Deleting all observations that involve the missing $$Y_t$$ is also problematic because we have to delete more than just time point $$t$$ as a response, but also $$t + 1$$ since we have no predictor for $$t + 1$$.
 With more than just one missing observation or an AR order of greater than 1, this widdles down a dataset rapidly.

-Along with others in the [Modelscape Consortium](https://microcollaborative.atlassian.net/wiki/spaces/MP/overview), I am exploring options for appropriately handling missing data in data-driven time series modeling for both Gaussian time series as well as time series of count data.
+Along with others in the [Modelscape Consortium](https://microcollaborative.atlassian.net/wiki/spaces/MP/overview), I am reviewing options for appropriately handling missing data in data-driven time series modeling for both Gaussian time series as well as time series of count data.
 We are comparing model fits to simulated data with different mechanisms for missingness (missing completely at random [MCAR], autocorrelated missingness that results in contiguous stretches of missing data, and missing not at random [MNAR] when extreme values are more likely to be missing) when using imputation techniques as well as model-based approaches such as Bayesian data augmentation and expectation maximization.

 <figure>
   <img src="/assets/images/figures/research/missing_eff_on_marginals.png">